rorosaurus/esp32-hub75-driver/SOFTWARE.md

   * https://github.com/marcmerlin/Framebuffer_GFX
   * https://github.com/FastLED/FastLED
   * https://github.com/marcmerlin/SmartMatrix_GFX
 * Use your preferred image editor to make your animated .gifs!
 I used Photoshop, but you could also use GIMP or something!

+For a simple sketch that works with a cheap display, please see my [Project Mc2 LED Purse Project](https://github.com/rorosaurus/project-mc2-led-purse).